ssomers/Bron-Kerbosch/README.md

 All charts below show the amount of time spent on the same particular machine with 6 core CPU, all on the same predetermined random graph, with error bars showing the minimum and maximum over 5 or 3 samples.
 Order of a graph = number of vertices.

+## Executive summary
+* Better algorithms invented to counter treacherous cases stand their ground on a vanilla random graph.
+* Programming language doesn't boost more than a factor 2.
+* Multi-threading helps more, and how programming languages accommodate for it makes a huge difference.
+* Collection libraries don't matter much either, though hashing reaches sizes a B-tree can only dream of.

 ## Local optimization

 Let's first get one thing out of the way: what does some local optimization yield in the simplest, naive Bron-Kerbosch algorithm, in Python and Rust.
 Is this premature optimization or low hanging fruit?